 Once you get a hang of where to place the nine hex stakes and how much tension to put on the seven guy lines, you’ll assemble the Summer Moon 2 faster than a fat kid chasing an ice cream truck.

-Still, it reassures me to know that the canopy and rain fly of the Summer Moon 2 are composed of polyester taffeta with a thread density of 68D and a 1800mm coating.
+It reassures me to know that the canopy and rain fly of the Summer Moon 2 are composed of polyester taffeta with a thread density of 68D and a 1800mm coating.

 Plus, it utilizes a 15D Nylon No-See-Um mesh to keep those pesky gnats out of your shelter.